joaovcoelho/microcontrollers/README.md

 # Microcontrollers
-This repository is set of resources and information for Microcontrollers such as Arduino, ESP8266 and/or more.
+This repository is a set of resources and information for Microcontrollers such as Arduino, ESP8266 and/or more.

 <br>